Livin' It Up (Ja Rule song)

-"Livin' It Up" is a song by American rapper Ja Rule featuring singer Case, released in October 2001 through Def Jam Recordings and Irv Gotti's Murder Inc. Records, as the lead single from Ja Rule's third studio album, Pain Is Love (2001).
-The song, produced by Lil Rob and Irv Gotti, samples Stevie Wonder's 1982 song "Do I Do".
-In the United States, "Livin' It Up" peaked at number six on the Billboard Hot 100.
-It received a re-issue in the United Kingdom in 2002 and peaked at number five on the UK Singles Chart.
+"Livin' It Up" is a song by American rapper Ja Rule featuring singer Case.
+It was officially serviced to US urban radio on September 10, 2001, as the lead single from Ja Rule's third studio album, Pain Is Love (2001), following several weeks of early airplay.
+The song, produced by Lil' Rob and Irv Gotti, samples Stevie Wonder's 1982 song "Do I Do".

+Issued through Def Jam Recordings and Irv Gotti's Murder Inc. Records, "Livin' It Up" peaked at number six on the US Billboard Hot 100 chart and entered the top 10 in Australia, where it peaked at number six.
+In 2002, "Livin' it Up" received a re-issue in the United Kingdom and reached a new peak of number five on the UK Singles Chart after initially reaching number 27 in late 2001.
 Retired NBA All-Star Baron Davis and former pornographic actress Sunny Leone make appearances in the video.